 Often, if you are looking to have hair extensions fitted you are doing so for one of two reasons.
 The first is that you like the look and appearance of hair extensions, and the second is that you feel that you need hair extensions.

-If you feel you need hair extensions, it is mostly likely because you are unhappy with your natural hair, either because it is naturally fine, you have had a haircut you don’t like, your hair gets to a certain length and then wont grown any longer or your hair is damaged.
+If you feel you need hair extensions, it is most likely because you are unhappy with your natural hair, either because it is naturally fine, you have had a haircut you don’t like, your hair gets to a certain length and then won't grow any longer or your hair is damaged.

 Why Is My Damaged Hair Not Suitable For Hair Extensions?